apache/druid/docs/ingestion/native-batch.md

 ...
 ```

-This time using `objects`, this specification will ingest two specific objects, one from the `foo` bucket, one from the `bar` bucket:
+The following example uses `objects` to ingest two specific objects, one from the `foo` bucket, one from the `bar` bucket:

 ```json
 ...